BritishTrustForOrnithology/BTOAcousticPipelineVerificationApp/README.md

 ## Usage

 * *Do not directly run 'app.R'.* Instead, with R/RStudio open, open the script file called 'launch_shiny_app.R'.
 Follow the instructions there, in particular noting the need to update the path_to_app line to say where you have saved the 'app.R' file.
 * Running the 'launch_shiny_app.R' will open the app in a new browser window.

+Note, if running on a computer with a small screen (e.g. a small laptop) you may need to reduce the browser zoom level so that the validation buttons are located to the right of the spectrogram as in the image above.

 ## Issues